 An active lifestyle helps your eyes stay as healthy as possible while helping to control your diabetes.

-Dr. Downie joined Associated Eye Care in 1995.
+Please Call to Schedule an Appointment With Dr. Downie Call Now Hugo Retinal Surgeon Dr. Downie joined Associated Eye Care in 1995.
 He completed his undergraduate studies at Carleton College in Northfield, MN.
 He received his medical degree from The Ohio State University College of Medicine and remained there for ophthalmic residency.
 Dr. Downie completed fellowship training in vitreo-retinal surgery at the Charles Retina Institute in Memphis, TN.
-Dr. Downie’s practice emphasizes medical and surgical management of diseases of the retina and vitreous humor,...
+Dr. Downie’s...